Amplified response of cavity-coupled quantum-critical systems

+We proceed to carry out DMRG calculations for the extreme quantum case, with $S=\frac{1}{2}$ and in one dimension.
+Details of the calculation are given in {Supplementary Note 2}.

 {\bf{Quadrature-squeezing and quantum Fisher information:~~} } We semi-classically determine the photon-magnon quadrature that is most squeezed in the vicinity of the SRPT.
-For this purpose, we derive (see the SI) an effective Hamiltonian that governs the excitations above a mean-field state specified by $\qty(\expval{\hat a}, \expval{\hat{\mf b}_0}) = \sqrt{2 S N} (\alpha, -\beta)$ with $\alpha, \beta \geq 0$,
+For this purpose, we derive (see {Supplementary Note 3}) an effective Hamiltonian that governs the excitations above a mean-field state specified by $\qty(\expval{\hat a}, \langle \hat{\mf b}_0 \rangle) = \sqrt{2 S N} (\alpha, -\beta)$ with $\alpha, \beta \geq 0$,

-where the effective parameters are defined in the SI.
-The quadrature in Eq.~\eqref{eq:X} is the general linear combination of $\delta \hat a$ and $\delta \hat b$ which results in a hermitian operator and it is analogous to the position operator in simple harmonic oscillators (see the SI).
+where $\delta \hat a$ ($\delta \hat b$) is the fluctuation about $\expval{\hat a}$ ($\langle\hat {\mf b}_0 \rangle$) and the effective parameters are defined in Sec.III of the SI.
+The quadrature in Eq.~\eqref{eq:X} is the general linear combination of $\delta \hat a$ and $\delta \hat b$ which results in a hermitian operator and it is analogous to a generalized position operator in simple harmonic oscillators~\cite{hayashida2023perfect} (see {Supplementary Note 3}).

-We use the \emph{Optim.jl} package in \emph{Julia} to numerically determine the set of angles $\left. (\theta, \psi, \phi)\right|_{\text{min}}$ for which the variance of $\hat X_{ \theta, \psi, \phi }$ is lowest.
+We use the {Optim.jl} package in {Julia} to numerically determine the set of angles $\left. (\theta, \psi, \phi)\right|_{\text{min}}$ for which the variance of $\hat X_{ \mathrm{\theta, \psi, \phi }}$ is lowest.
 We refer to this operator as $\hat X_{\text{min}}$.